gabrielegrillo/KozaJudge/README.md

 - [X] Test it on windows.

-- [ ] Deploy it as a Python Package or make it able to install it on local machine (or maybe make a GUI).
+- [ ] Deploy it as a Python Package or make a GUI.

 - [ ] Insert a sort of guide before entering the paths in the setup.